Skip to navigation menu

 None of the above

-5. Menstruation can begin at which of these ages in girls?
+5. Menstruation can start at which of these ages?

 You didn't answer this question.